 Amazon Web Services (AWS) is targeting their global operations to be powered by renewable energy by 2025.
 The London and Ireland based AWS (where we host our sites and systems) are currently powered by 95% renewable energy.

-In 2019 Amazon launched the UK’s largest wind Corporate Power Purchase Agreement, located in Kintyre Peninsula, Scotland.
-The new wind farm is expected to produce 168,000 MWh of clean energy annually – enough to power 46,000 UK homes every year.
+Amazon are already the world’s largest corporate purchaser of renewable energy, as part of this in 2019 they launched the UK’s largest wind Corporate Power Purchase Agreement, located in Kintyre Peninsula, Scotland.
+The wind farm is expected to produce 168,000 MWh of clean energy annually – enough to power 46,000 UK homes every year.

 Amazon provides a Customer Carbon Footprint Tool which allows us to monitor our own carbon emissions and how those would compare to running on-premise computing equivalents – cloud computing can be 80% more efficient in this respect.